sensu/sensu-docs/content/sensu-go/6.6/operations/deploy-sensu/generate-certificates.md

 ### Generate backend cluster certificates

-Now that you've generated a CA, you will use it to generate certificates for each backend server (etcd peer).
+Now that you've generated a CA, you will use it to generate certificates and keys for each backend server (etcd peer).

 For each backend server you'll need to document the IP addresses and hostnames to use in backend and agent communications.